Some discoveries are causes for celebration – as was this one: We Interrupt…. But others just sorta happen and life continues as per normal.

 And that sucks.

 Minor update: Following European online privacy protocol, the folks in charge of scanning and indexing these old record books don’t put a new book online until its most recent record is 100 years old.
-The volume in question has an unusually wide date range, unfortunately.
+The volume in question has an unusually wide date range, unfortunately, all the way into the 1920s.
 So while everything I’m interested in comes from, say, 1865-1872, the book won’t be uploaded until 2022.
 Setting my alarm now.